 PhD position on Earth Observation of Urban Environment

-This project ought to investigate the usefulness of multi-sensor remote sensing data in combination with in-situ environmental measurement devices for characterizing urban-environment landscapes with a special focus on environment perception and livelihood.
-Especially the development of in-situ measurement devices to describe small scale environmental properties (e.g. heat, humidity, pollution) and the combination with multi-sensor remote sensing approaches as well as human perception via social media analysis should be explored for analyzing our changing environment and its relevance for human livelihood and biodiversity will be explored.
+This project ought to investigate the usefulness of linking multi-sensor remote sensing data with in-situ environmental measurement devices to characterise urban-environment landscapes with a particular focus on environmental perception and livelihood.
+In-situ measurement devices will be developed to describe small scale environmental properties (e.g., heat, humidity, pollution).
+Combined with multi-sensor remote sensing approaches as well as social media analysis to investigate human perceptions, changes in the environment and its relevance for human livelihood and biodiversity will be explored.

 Working environment: We offer a stimulating research environment within an interdisciplinary, dynamic research team at the Earth Observation Research Hub, Institute of Geography at the University of Würzburg in close collaboration with the German Remote Sensing Data Center of DLR.
-The position is financed for a duration of 3 years and should start in 2023, with salary according to TVöD (50%).
+The position is financed for a duration of 3 years and should start in early 2023, with salary according to TVöD (65%).

-Applicants are invited to submit their applications via email including a cover letter, CV and all necessary certificates to email@example.com before Dec.
-1st 2022.
+Applicants are invited to submit their applications via email including a cover letter, CV and all necessary certificates to firstname.lastname@example.org before Feb.
+1st 2023.
 The position is to be filled as soon as possible and offered for a fixed term of 3 years.

 The University of Würzburg is an equal opportunity employer, determined to increase the proportion of women in successful scientific careers, and particularly encourages them to apply.
 Preference will be given to disabled applicants with the same qualifications.
 Inquiries or questions should be directed to:

 Contact: Earth Observation Research Hub, Prof. Dr. Hannes Taubenböck email@example.com www.earth-observation.org